Erickcamp/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+an object that allows us to pass data from parent to child

-2. How do you pass props from a parent to a child?
+2. How do you pass props from a parent to a child? you assign an attribute to the component with the prop name and value(jsx)

-3. How do you access props from a class-based child component?
+3. How do you access props from a class-based child component? this.props.whatItIs

-4. How do you access props from a functional component?
+4. How do you access props from a functional component? must pass props as parameter in the function and no this {props.whatItIs}

-5. How do you bind a function to a parent component so that it can be passed to a child?
+5. How do you bind a function to a parent component so that it can be passed to a child? in the constructor this.function = this.function.bind(this)

 ### Understand